 Ongoing content creation, distribution and optimization has to be part of your content creation strategy.
-It just has to.
-That doesn’t mean we always have to write new stuff.
+And that can bring us to the question: How often should I blog?
+That doesn’t even mean we always have to write new stuff.
 Sometimes we update existing content or repurpose it.
 But a content creation strategy finds ways to do something new with content every week.
-If you have a content team, that should probably be their daily tasks even.

 I’ve heard plenty of excuses why companies aren’t creating content.